armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 HDMI.  **The sound is a key part of the presentation** so it's important that the sound be audible, clear, and sufficiently loud for the room.

+**My credentials:**
+Armando Fox is a classically trained musician who has worked on dozens of Bay Area regional theater productions as Music
+Director, Associate Conductor, pianist, and/or orchestrator/arranger,
+many of which have received or been nominated for music-related awards.
+He completed pre-conservatory training at the Mannes College of Music, New York (now part of the New School) studying piano performance with [Michael Boriskin](https://www.facebook.com/MichaelBoriskin/) and others, as well as music theory, ear training, ensemble performance, choir, and arranging.
+He's the author of the best book on music direction written by a computer scientist ([pianoconductor.com](pianoconductor.com)) and the best book on software engineering written by a music director ([saasbook.info](www.saasbook.info)).
+He has also served on the Boards or Advisory Boards of several local theaters.
+Armando grew up in New York going to the theater and is Latino, multilingual, and bicultural.
+In his day job, he is an award-winning computer science professor and advocate for diversity at UC Berkeley.